Child Law (Senior Status)

 By the end of this module, you will be able to:

-- demonstrate knowledge and understanding of the key legal concepts, values and principles underlying the child-related aspects of family law
+- understand the key legal concepts, values and principles underlying the child-related aspects of family law

 - critically appraise the key aspects of the law about the legal status of the child